jorgegv/rage1/doc/CODESET-DESIGN.md

 - The Makefile has rules and targets similar to those for the DATASET builds, which generate more BANK_N.BIN and associated .TAP files which are used to build the final TAP.

+## Implementation Notes

+What DATAGEN must do for the combination of 2 different variables:

+- 48K / 128K mode compilation

+- GAME_FUNCTION directives have/do not have CODESET parameter

+So, 4 different cases:

+### Case 1: 48K MODE + NO CODESET in GAME_FUNCTION

+- In 48K mode, codesets are not used

+- Since no CODESET is specified, all GAME_FUNCTIONs go into `home` codeset (low memory)

+- All codeset function call macros must be resolved to regular function calls

+- No loss of efficiency, everything is resolved at C macro level

+### Case 2: 48K MODE + CODESET in GAME_FUNCTION

+- In 48K mode, codesets are not used

+- Each GAME_FUNCTION has an associated codeset.
+The ones that do not have a codeset go into `home` codeset (low memory)

+- Since codesets make no sense in 48K mode, they should be ignored when generating code in 48K mode

+- All codeset function call macros must be resolved to regular function calls

+- No loss of efficiency, everything is resolved at C macro level

+### Cases 3 and 4: 128K MODE + CODESET/NO CODESET in GAME_FUNCTION

+- In 128K mode, codesets ARE used

+- Each GAME_FUNCTION has an associated codeset.
+The ones that do not have a codeset go into `home` codeset (low memory)

+- For functions in `home` codeset, their function call macros must resolve to a direct function call.
+For functions in other codesets, their function call macros must resolve to a call to codeset_call_function()

+- Slight efficiency loss when calling codeset functions, since a bank switch is needed before and after the call

+- If no GAME_FUNCTIONs have an associated CODESET, they all go into the `home` codeset, the BUILD_FEATURE_CODESETS macro is not defined, all codeset infrastructure is not compiled, and all codeset function calls must be resolved to regular function calls, so no loss of efficiency.